The Scope of Educational Administration

 The breadth of EA

-The scope of EA is quite widespread.
-It includes all types of activities that take place in the field of teaching-learning task.
-Administration must first conceive all round development of education and then ensure the maximum development.
+The scope of EA is broad.
+It includes every activity that takes place in the field of teaching and learning.
+Administration must first conceive the all-round development of education and then work to ensure that development happens.

 EA is broad.
 The administrator’s job spans everything that happens in the school.
 No major function falls outside her remit.